Tennessee residents clean up after severe weekend storms killed 6 people and damaged neighborhoods

+“Regrettably, a tragedy happened here.
+Since it’s a tornado, it came through like you can see here.
+She lived in this trailer.
+The other trailer overturned on top of my deceased sister.
+She remained underneath, the other trailer went on top,” Pérez told The Associated Press in Spanish.

+The Metropolitan Nashville Police Department identified the victims killed north of downtown as Joseph Dalton, 37; Floridema Gabriel Pérez, 31; and her son, Anthony Elmer Mendez, 2.
+Dalton was inside his mobile home when the storm tossed it on top of Pérez’s residence.
+Two other children were taken to a hospital with injuries that were not life-threatening, the department said in a statement.

-Officials confirmed that three people, including a toddler, died after a tornado struck Montgomery County 50 miles (80 kilometers) northwest of Nashville near the Kentucky state line on Saturday afternoon.
+Officials elsewhere confirmed that three people, including a child, died after a tornado struck Montgomery County 50 miles (80 kilometers) northwest of Nashville near the Kentucky state line on Saturday afternoon.
+They did not immediately provide names.
 About 60 people were treated for injuries at area medical facilities, including nine transferred in critical condition to a Nashville hospital, said Jimmie Edwards, Montgomery County’s director of emergency services.

-In a neighborhood just north of downtown Nashville, three people were killed Saturday as a result of tornadoes, while 21 total injuries were reported, city officials said.
-In Nashville, the roof of a church building north of downtown collapsed during the storm, resulting in 13 people being treated at hospitals, Nashville emergency officials said in a news release.
+Twenty-one total injuries were reported in Nashville, city officials said.
+A church north of downtown collapsed during the storm, resulting in 13 people being treated at hospitals, Nashville emergency officials said in a news release.
 They were later listed in stable condition.

-Clarksville Mayor Joe Pitts said it could be a couple of weeks before power is restored to everyone.
-Residents of the city of about 166,000 spent Sunday helping one another dig out from the devastating storms, he said.
+The sanctuary and activities building at Community Baptist Church in Nashville were totally demolished, Donella Johnson, the wife of the church’s pastor, said in a Facebook video.
+Several members caught by the damage had emergency surgeries for broken hips and legs, she said.

+The church website had publicized an appreciation banquet for the Johnsons for late Saturday afternoon.

 At least six tornado tracks were reported Saturday in central Tennessee, according to the National Weather Service.
 Agency meteorologist Cory Mueller in Nashville said it was sending out tornado tracking teams on Sunday to attempt to confirm these potential tornadoes and calculate their severity.